acc-conradk/acc_api/readme.md

 FLUSH PRIVILEGES;
 ```

+3. Install the dependencies by running `npm install`
-3. Run the command `db:ups` to install all migrations
+4. Run the command `db:ups` to install all migrations
-4. Run the command `npm run start` to start the server
+5. Run the command `npm run start` to start the server